sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-system-builders.md

 | Update Packages for Windows Image       | Update package versions differ between different architectures.
 If you are manufacturing 64bit Windows image please use x64 update packages, or vice-versa                                                                                                                                   | Section 4.2.2 Adding Update Packages |
 | Language Interface Packs                | IF you will be using x64 Windows 10 image, install x64 LIPs or if you will be using x86 Windows 10 image install x86 LIPs                                                                                                                                                                    | Section 6.2                          |

-## What You Must Obtain & From Where
+## What you will need and where to get it

 Before starting the deployment procedure OEM requires to download certain kits which will be used throughout the whitepaper such as Microsoft Office Single Image v15.4, update packages, language interface packs etc… Below is the complete list of resources/kits an OEM requires to download and where they download them.